 ACORN School of Herbal Medicine certificate courses offer a “flipped” classroom model for most of the academic portions in each program where reading materials and instructional audio recordings are done prior to class time.
 Class time is then spent engaging in further discussion, answering questions, and working together in participation of hands-on class work.
 This approach allows for community learning as we practice key components with feedback.
 This is a teaching model that is being adopted by Universities and Colleges.
 The benefits of classroom flipping is that students are able to learn more deeply, there is more active participation in learning, the interaction increases and students learn from each other.
 This method of education helps both instructors and students to get more feedback.

-The Acorn School of Herbal Medicine (referred to as ASHM) offers education in medical herbalism, clinical nutrition, basic physiology, field botany, herbal pharmacy, and other aspects of natural health.
+The ACORN School of Herbal Medicine (referred to as ACORN) offers education in medical herbalism, clinical nutrition, basic physiology, field botany, herbal pharmacy, and other aspects of natural health.
 Our faculty members are qualified practicing herbalists with professional clinical experience and strong backgrounds in clinical nutrition.
 Our programs are not accredited by any educational agency in the State of California.

 The Footprints in Medical Herbalism program teaches curriculum created by Paul Bergner, Medical Herbalist, Clinical Nutritionist for the North American Institute of Medical Herbalism (referred to as NAIMH).
 Paul founded NAIMH in 2003, and from 2003 until 2012, NAIMH was approved and Regulated by the Colorado Department of Higher Education, Private Occupational School Board.
 In July 2012 NAIMH relocated to Portland, Oregon.
 Oregon does not regulate this type of school, but NAIMH has kept and maintained the coursework approved by Colorado.
 NAIMH is not academically accredited, and students are not eligible for federal government loans.

 Footprints in Medical Herbalism program students are dually enrolled at both the Acorn School of Herbal Medicine and the North American Institute of Medical Herbalism.
-Upon completion of this course you will receive two separate certificates: one certificate from ASHM and one from NAIMH.
+Upon completion of this course you will receive two separate certificates: one certificate from ACORN and one from NAIMH.